 As part of the negotiations to leave the EU, Britain and the EU will agree what happens to all the existing rights British nationals have in Spain, both for those that already live here and for new people coming from the UK to live, work or retire.

 While nothing can be guaranteed until the long and complex negotiations are finished, the British government and the EU (and the Spanish government itself) have all said repeatedly that their aim is to protect those rights as far as possible for those already living in Spain when Britain finally leaves the EU and build a strong future collaborative relationship between the EU and Britain.

 Ensure you are officially registered in Spain: If you are living in Spain already, British Government advice is to ensure that you have registered as an official resident in Spain to ensure your rights are best protected after Brexit whatever happens (the small green card or A4 sheet certificate).
 This process may take several weeks so plan early.

 You can find out about this process here

 Note: You have a right if you wish to, after being in Spain more than five years, to apply for the card to be reissued as permanent (marked Residente Permanente), although this is not a legal requirement nor obligatory.

 For the moment Britain is still fully part of the European Union (EU) and a British national who is resident in Spain has the same rights and obligations in all areas as they always have done.

 The British government maintains an information page on the latest news about the process to leave the EU which can be seen by on clicking here

-There is also a special British government web page specific to those living in Spain. https://www.gov.uk/guidance/living-in-spain
+There is also a special British government web page specific to those living in Spain and you can sign up for email alerts too. https://www.gov.uk/guidance/living-in-spain

 The Spanish government will provide more information on contingency plans for Brexit on this link http://www.lamoncloa.gob.es/lang/en/brexit/Paginas/index.aspx